SJR-Labs/chrome-env-border-extension/README.md

-# Environment Border Highlighter (Chrome / Brave Extension)
+# Environment Highlighter (Chrome / Brave Extension)
 A lightweight browser extension that visually distinguishes environments (e.g. PROD, UAT, INT, LOCAL) by applying a colored border and badge to every page based on its domain.

 Designed to reduce costly mistakes when working across multiple environments.